-The GIPA Act allows consideration of any public interest consideration for disclosure.
+The GIPA Act allows consideration of any public interest consideration in favour of disclosure.
 Section 12 (set out below) provides some public interest examples to guide decision-makers.
-It is important to note that the decision-maker is not limited to these examples, but can consider any public interest consideration in favour of disclosure.
+It is important to note that the decision-maker is not limited to these examples but can consider any public interest consideration in favour of disclosure.